Tuesday, June 30, 2020

 SAMSON'S EXCESSES

-In Judges 14, Samson began his ministry journey with a wrong footing.
-His decision to marry a Philistine girl that went against the wisdom of his godly parents was perhaps the beginning of his downfall.
+In Judges 14, Samson began his ministry journey on a wrong footing.
+His decision to marry a Philistine girl went against the wisdom of his godly parents and was perhaps the beginning of his downfall.
 However, God ultimately used his unpleasant circumstances to fulfill His divine purposes for Israel.

-Before Samson could take the first Philistines girl, he got into a number of misdeeds, some of which, in the eyes of the young men, were perhaps heroic.
+Before Samson could take the first Philistine girl, he got into a number of misdeeds, some of which, in the eyes of the young men, were perhaps heroic.

-We shall pick our evaluation of Samson's moral flaws from the incidents described in Judges 14.
+We shall draw our evaluation of Samson's moral flaws from the incidents described in Judges 14.
 It is important to appreciate that the people of Israel were morally fallen at this stage.
 They had departed from God's covenant in several ways.
-Intermarriage with heathen nations was nothing new.
+Intermarriage with heathen nations was nothing new at the time.
 Moses was at one time accused of marrying an Ethiopian woman (Numbers 12).

 Judges 2:11-23 carries a deep lament on the moral corruption identified with the generation that came after Joshua's generation had departed.
-God however had His faithful remnant.
-Samson's parents were perhaps among this small group.
+Thankfully, God had His faithful remnant.
+Samson's parents were perhaps among this small group of faithful covenant people.

 THE FIREFOX INCIDENT

-Scripture in Judges 15 doesn't reveal how Samson was able to accomplish this strange act.
+Judges 15 does not reveal how Samson was able to accomplish this strange act.
 It is however not a prescriptive narrative.
 None of us can replicated what Samson did and neither is it needful or beneficial for Christian obedience!

 THE FALL OF SAMSON

 Samson was finally captured by the Philistines after he fell to Delilah's trickery (Judges 16).
 He revealed the secret behind his unique strength - his uncut hair.
-Samson died in the hands of the Philistines after great humiliation.
+Samson died in the hands of the Philistines after enduring humiliation and pain.
 The Philistines gouged out his eyes and used him for sport (Judges 16:25-29).

 MORAL LESSONS FROM SAMSON'S LIFE

-2) Samson acted in revenge because his wife was given to someone else.
+2) We should refrain from vengefulness.
+Samson acted in revenge because his wife was given to someone else.
 He caused more harm in the end.
 Romans 12:19 says "Beloved, do not avenge yourselves, but rather give place to wrath; for it is written, “Vengeance is Mine, I will repay,” says the Lord."

-5) God will always accomplish His purposes even under the most unusual circumstances.
+5) God will always accomplish His divine purposes even under the most unusual circumstances.
 No situation is beyond Him.
+He preserved the people of Israel during the reign of Samson and ultimately used him to destroy the Philistines.
+With God all things are possible.

 CONCLUSION

-I cannot however find a compelling reason to celebrate Samson in the context of his deplorable acts described in the passages of context of Judges 14-15.
-He simply failed the moral test and for this, the Bible carries a warning to God's people never to emulate him.
+Few people would perhaps deny that God used Samson to ultimately fulfill His purposes in destroying Israel's enemies.
+This is alluded to in Judges 14:4.
+It is finally revealed and affirmed in Samson's death under the statement of Judges 16:30.
+We may not find a compelling reason to celebrate Samson's life in the context of his deplorable acts described in the passages of context of Judges 13-16.
+He simply failed God's moral test and for this, the Bible conveys a warning to God's people never to emulate him.

-This truth should therefore never escape the reader's attention.
+This truth should therefore never escape the reader's mind.

 © Ezekiel Kimosop 2020